Residual Speaker Representation for One-Shot Voice Conversion: Experiments

 \subsection{Implementation Details}

-We conducted our experiments on the VCTK \cite{veaux2017cstr} and LibriTTS \cite{zen2019libritts} dataset.
-Only VCTK dataset is used in the training phase, All audio samples are downsampled to 16 kHz, then audio normalization is applied to it. mel-spectrograms are calculated using a short-time Fourier transform.
-The FFT, window, and hop sizes are set to 1280, 1280, and 320, respectively.

 Our models and backbone are trained up to 350k steps on a single NVIDIA A100 GPU.
 The batch size is set to 64 with a maximum segment length of 128 frames.
 We use the AdamW optimizer\cite{loshchilov2017decoupled} and set $\beta_1$ = 0.8, $\beta_2$ = 0.99 and weight decay $\lambda$ = 0.01.
 We use the Exponential learning rate decay scheduler with a 0.999875 factor in every epoch, where the initial learning rate is set to 0.0002.
 The seed of the random number generator is set to 1234.
 We adopt slice training, a method of using only a part of frames for calculating loss, to reduce training time and memory usage during training.
+All baselines use the same settings.